-Malaysia Self Drive
+Malaysia Self Drive Vacations

 Malaysia offers an excellent opportunity for fascinating, picturesque overland travel.
 This preplanned itinerary includes stops in a rainforest, a hill station and 2 beach resorts.
 Then there is the interesting history and the unusual architecture to be viewed en route.

-Start your self drive tour of Malaysia with an overnight in its capital, Kuala Lumpur.
-From here, your self drive car will be delivered to you at your hotel after which you set off for Taman Negara, a 4 hour drive away.
+Start your self-drive tour of Malaysia with an overnight in its capital, Kuala Lumpur.
+From here, your self-drive car will be delivered to you at your hotel after which you set off for Taman Negara, a 4-hour drive away.
 During your journey, you will drive through the Malaysian countryside viewing tea plantations and colourful villages.
-On arrival, you will spend 2 nights at a lodge in the 130 million year old Taman Negara rainforest.
+On arrival, you will spend 2 nights at a lodge in the 130 million-year-old Taman Negara rainforest.
 That evening brings a Night Jungle Walk through the tropical rainforest.

 The next day is free to choose from a number of activities such as a jungle trek, a boat cruise or a visit to a native settlement to learn about the local nomadic tribes’ lifestyles.